rouge1/voice-journey/README.md

 Models load directly from cache at `~/.cache/huggingface/hub/`. `audio.py` runs completely offline.

-If a required model is missing, `audio.py` will tell you exactly which `setup.py` command to run:
+If a required model is missing, `audio.py` will prompt you to run `setup.py`:
 ```
 Error: Whisper large model not found in cache.
-Run 'python setup.py --update large' to download it.
+Run 'python setup.py' to download models.
 ```

 ### Output Format